 American University (AU) is now offering high school students the opportunity to pursue their interests in greater depth by enrolling in 1-credit online courses covering a range of topics, from global public health and law to biotechnology and public speaking.
 By enrolling in an AU credit-bearing course, you will enjoy a stimulating, innovative, and personalized college-level learning experience especially tailored to high school students.
 Students will access their course via AU's Blackboard platform at hours that suit their own schedules and will have 30 days to complete all assignments.

 Dates: Course start dates range from mid-June to mid-July and last 30 days.
-For specific dates, click on course links.
+Dates for Summer 2022 will be available later in the fall.
 Students may enroll in up to 3 courses.
 Because the nature of instruction is asynchronous and there are no live sessions, students may select courses with overlapping dates.

 Type of Instruction: Each course is taught by AU faculty and is delivered asynchronously via AU’s Blackboard platform.
 Students can access the instructional materials, which include recorded lectures and faculty-led discussions, at times that suit their own schedule.
 AU faculty remain involved and accessible to students for 30 days via Blackboard or office hours conducted via Zoom or Skype.